-Gino's East – Located in the pizza capitol of the world, people come to Gino's East from all over to experience their famous deep dish pizza.
-There are many locations throughout Chicagoland, including one on Superior as well as North Wells Street.
-If you can't check out the restaurant in person, you can also order their pizzas online and have them shipped to you. www.ginoseast.com
+Gino’s East – Located in the pizza capitol of the world, people come to Gino’s East from all over to experience their famous deep dish pizza.
+There are many locations throughout Chicagoland.
+If you can’t check out the restaurant in person, you can also order their pizzas online and have them shipped to you. www.ginoseast.com

 American Girl Place – Located right on the Magnificent Mile, the American Girl Place is a haven for young girls to bring their A.G. dolls, buy new outfits, have their hair styled, and even enjoy a unique dining experience.
 The American Girl Place offers dining options from a bistro serving casual meals, a dessert counter, as well as a restaurant serving afternoon teas and brunches.
 And your child’s doll even has a spot at the table! www.americangirlplace.com

 Frontera – Located a few blocks west of Michigan Avenue on Clark Street, this restaurant is owned by Rick Bayless (famous chef who has a cooking show on PBS).
-If you're looking for something with a Mexican flair, this restaurant is sure to please. www.rickbayless.com/restaurants/grill.html
+If you’re looking for something with an authentic Mexican flair, this restaurant is sure to please. www.rickbayless.com/restaurants/grill.html

 PLACES TO STAY – READER RECOMMENDATIONS

 Before you reserve your room, please be sure to check with the hotel for parking information.
 Most if not all hotels will charge a hefty nightly fee for parking onsite.

 Fairfield Suites Chicago – Located just one block from the Magnificent Mile, this hotel offers packages that include some of the popular Chicago attractions.
 (Thank you to reader Kate Rogers-Medley for the recommendation!) www.fairfieldsuiteschicago.com